-- Order Execution Policy characteristics of the client's order (market order, limit order etc., including where the order involves a securities financing transaction ("SFT")). - characteristics of the financial instruments that are the subject of the order (share, bond etc.); and - characteristics of any execution venues to which the order can be directed.
+- characteristics of the client's order (market order, limit order etc.); - characteristics of the financial instruments that are the subject of the order (share, bond etc.); and - characteristics of any execution venues to which the order can be directed.

 In the absence of specific instructions from the client (see Section VII below), Jefferies will exercise its own judgment, skill, and experience, having regard to available market information when determining the 'Execution Factors' that it needs to consider for the purpose of providing the client with best execution.